WPTJ

-WPTJ (90.7 FM) is a radio station broadcasting a Christian format.
-Licensed to Paris, Kentucky, United States, the station serves the Lexington area.
-The station is owned by Somerset Educational Broadcasting Foundation.
+WPTJ (90.7 FM) is a non-commercial radio station licensed to Paris, Kentucky, United States, and serving the Lexington metropolitan area.
+The station is part of the King of Kings Radio Network, owned and operated by Somerset Educational Broadcasting Foundation and featuring a Christian format with southern gospel programs.

+The transmitter site is off U.S. Route 68 in Millersburg.